 To create a robust basis for decision-making in the context of M&A due diligence, you need more than just one source of information.
 Do not rely on a single source or only on the free Internet.
 A professional business database provides certainty in the information procurement process and is essential for successful M&A transactions and agreement.

 A heavy burden on the shoulders of M&A Managers

-The responsibility for basing M&A transactions on valid and high-quality data falls on the shoulders of M&A managers.
+The responsibility for basing M&A transactions and investments on valid and high-quality data falls on the shoulders of M&A managers.
 They must analyse information thoroughly and portray it comprehensibly.
 Decision-makers must be able to rely totally on these analyses.